dogweather/forkful/content/en/clojure/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in programming is about creating values that cannot be predicted logically ahead of time.
-Programmers do this for a variety of reasons, including generating unique identifiers, simulating scenarios in game development, or selecting random samples from data for analysis.

 ## How to:
 In Clojure, random number generation is straightforward, and there are a couple of built-in functions that can be used right away.

 To generate a random floating-point number between 0 (inclusive) and 1 (exclusive), you can use the `rand` function: